 Please join us for a special discussion to celebrate the release of our latest volume, Ends of Cinema, available now from University of Minnesota Press.
-Co-editors Jocelyn Szczepaniak-Gillece (Film Studies) and Center director Richard Grusin will be joined in discussion by Caetlin Benson-Allott (Georgetown), James Leo Cahill (University of Toronto), Francesco Casetti (Yale), and Jennifer Lynn Peterson (Woodbury University-Los Angeles).
+Co-editors Jocelyn Szczepaniak-Gillece (Film Studies) and Center director Richard Grusin will be joined in discussion by Caetlin Benson-Allott (Georgetown), James Leo Cahill (University of Toronto), Francesco Casetti (Yale), Michael Boyce Gillespie (City College of New York), and Jennifer Lynn Peterson (Woodbury University-Los Angeles).

 In a year of multiple social upheavals and reconfigurations, this discussion will use the essays in Ends of Cinema (Minnesota 2020) as a jumping off point to explore how our notions of cinema’s various endings have changed given recent changes in U.S. politics, national discourses on racial justice, and the industrial and economic impact of the COVID-19 pandemic.

 Special Discount Code: Anyone using the code “EOCC21” to order Ends of Cinema from the University of Minnesota Press website or through their warehouse customer service line (1-800-621-2736) will receive 30% off the list price!